doc4d/4d-web-studio/docs/events.md

 #### Example: Creating a search feature using the `onChange` event

-The objective is to update a list of students displayed in a **Matrix** component according to what the end user types in an input area.
+The objective is to update a list of students displayed in a **Matrix** component according to what the end-user types in an input area.

 In the image below:
 * The **Input** element is bound to the local datasource `search` (of type Text)